marihalm47/rest-assured-bug-buster/README.md

  A feature file is a file that lets you describe software’s behavior without detailing how that behavior is implemented.
 Feature files are written using the
  Gherkin language and must live in a folder named features within the root of your project.For Ex:
  ```
-# ./features/sigin.feature
+# ./features/Programpost.feature

-Feature: User to sigin
+Feature: Creating the User Using BDD

-  Scenario: User SignIn into Project
-    Given User is in sigin page
-    When  User Enters Username valid Userid
-    And   User Enters Password valid password
-    And   User clicks on sigin button
-    Then  User Redirect to home Page
+  Scenario: Creation of a program with valid endpoint and request body using Data Driven
+    Given User sends request for Program module with valid request body
+    When  User sends POST request data from "<SheetName>" and "<Testcase>"
+    Then  User sucessfully receives status code "201" with reponse body
 ```
  ### Step Definition
  Step definitions act as the glue between features files and the actual system under test.When Cucumber executes a Gherkin step in a scenario, it will look for a matching step definition to execute.
 So, now when Cucumber executes a step of the scenario mentioned in the feature file, it scans the step definition file and figures out which function is to be called.